acne & rosacea

 What is Acne?

 Acne affects about 80% of people between the ages of 11 and 30.
 It’s most common during adolescence, but adults aren’t in the clear.
 Even after the age of 30, many adults experience outbreaks, especially women.
 Acne begins when oil glands produce excess oil, which often occurs because of changes in hormones.
-Most oil glands are located inside hair follicles.
+Androgens & progesterone increase sebum or oil production from the sebaceous gland and more blockage within the follicle.
+Most oil glands are attached to the hair follicles.
 When old cells at the skin’s surface block the opening, oil backs up in the follicle.
 Although acne isn’t caused by bacteria that naturally exist on your skin, they can mix in with the dead cells and clogged oil, causing inflammation and swelling.

 How are acne and rosacea treated?